-If the virus cannot attach to our cells, it cannot gain entrance to the cell and replicate.
+If the virus cannot attach to our cells, it cannot enter the cell and replicate.
 The vaccine also causes our immune system to produce a “cellular” immunity.
-Cellular immunity occurs when certain white blood cells in your body are taught to recognize the spike protein.
+Cellular immunity occurs when specific white blood cells in your body are taught to recognize the spike protein.
 These cells will lie asleep or dormant unless the virus is seen in your body.
 Then these cells will wake up and produce antibodies against the spike protein.
-These cells can also activate other cells, or recruit their friends to take place in the battle against the virus.
+These cells can also activate other cells or recruit their friends to battle against the virus.

 This is also why the current mRNA vaccines from Pfizer and Moderna require two doses.
 The first dose wakes up your immune system and starts the process of antibody production.
-The second injection a few weeks later revs up your immune system further to make more antibodies, and to produce the cellular component of the immune response I just mentioned.
+A few weeks later, the second injection revs up your immune system further to make more antibodies and produce the cellular component of the immune response I just mentioned.

 mRNA vaccines require a well-functioning immune system to help you have the most protection possible against the virus that causes Covid-19.